JavaScript DOMContentLoaded Event

 Summary: in this tutorial, you will learn about the JavaScript DOMContentLoaded event.

-You need to handle the DOMContentLoaded event when you place the JavaScript in the head of the page but referencing elements in the body, for example:
+In practice, you can listen to the DOMContentLoaded event when you place the JavaScript in the head of the page but referencing elements in the body, for example:

 <!DOCTYPE html>